Patent Exclusive Rights: Everything You Need to Know

 A non-exclusive license gives the licensee the freedom to manage intellectual property.
 However, the government is still free to give out an unspecified number of licensees identical rights to use, make, or sell this technology.
 This is why it's important to research the options before applying for a license.

 If you need help with patent exclusive rights, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.